-- 4.4.1 The Government should declare diabetes to be a priority disease in all healthcare policies. - 4.4.2 The Government should abolish duties and taxes on all diabetes care products including insulins, syringes, and blood glucose monitoring equipments. - 4.4.3 A focussed public awareness programme for diabetes should be developed and implemented . - 4.4.4 A comprehensive educational programme for diabetes should be developed and implemented for all healthcare providers including doctors and nurses. - 4.4.5 All government healthcare institutions including BHU's should be provided the necessary and proper equipment for the diagnosis and management of diabetes. - 4.4.6 All government healthcare institutions should have adequate supplies of drugs including Insulin to manage diabetes properly. - 4.4.7 Specialised diabetes care clinics should be established in all the provincial teaching and district hospitals to provide tertiary care facilities for diabetes patients. - 4.4.8 A focal point should be set up in the Ministry of Health, Islamabad, to monitor the epidemiology of diabetes and other NCDs and the progress made in controlling them.
+- 4.4.1 The Government should declare diabetes to be a priority disease in all healthcare policies. - 4.4.2 The Government should abolish duties and taxes on all diabetes care products including insulins, syringes, and blood glucose monitoring equipments. - 4.4.3 A focused public awareness programme for diabetes should be developed and implemented . - 4.4.4 A comprehensive educational programme based on IDF guideline for cost effective care of diabetes should be implemented for all healthcare providers including doctors and nurses.
+Following is the IDF cost effective global action diabetes plan which focuses on three components:- - Treatment and clinical monitoring to achieve glycaemic and metabolic control - Prevention and management of complications - Self-management education and support - 4.4.5 All government healthcare institutions including BHU's should be provided the necessary and proper equipment for the diagnosis and management of diabetes. - 4.4.6 All government healthcare institutions should have adequate supplies of drugs including Insulin to manage diabetes properly. - 4.4.7 Specialized diabetes care clinics should be established in all the provincial teaching and district hospitals to provide tertiary care facilities for diabetes patients. - 4.4.8 A focal point should be set up in the Ministry of Health, Islamabad, to monitor the epidemiology of diabetes and other NCDs and the progress made in controlling them.